The Sun Always Shines on T.V.

 "The Sun Always Shines on T.V." is a song by the Norwegian synth-pop band a-ha, released as the third single from their debut studio album, Hunting High and Low (1985).
 The song was written by guitarist Pål Waaktaar.

-In some commercial markets, the single was not as popular as their previous (debut) single "Take On Me", which had reached the top spot in the United States and several other countries around the world, but in the United Kingdom and Ireland it improved upon the number-two charting of "Take On Me", reaching number one on the UK Singles Chart for two weeks in January 1986, having been released there on 16 December 1985.
+In some commercial markets, the single was not as popular as their previous (debut) single "Take On Me", which had reached the top spot in the US and several other countries around the world; however, in the UK and Ireland it improved upon the number-two charting of "Take On Me", reaching number one on the UK Singles Chart for two weeks in January 1986, having been released there on 16 December 1985.
 Its success secured for the band the prestige of having number-one single status on both primary Anglo-American popular music charts on either side of the Atlantic.

-The song was re-released by the band as a live version in 2003 with some minor success in Eastern Europe.
+"The Sun Always Shines on T.V." was re-released by the band as a live version in 2003 with some minor success in Eastern Europe.
 It has sold over five million copies worldwide.
+Norwegian Eurodance duo Diva had a successful top-10 hit in Norway with their dance version of the song in 1994, which also charted in the UK one year later.